Sequel of Marne 1918: FRIEDENSTURM

 • The Doullens Conference: At the height of the German offensive, while the French Army under Petain prepared to cut its ties with the British, Haig accepted that he be placed under the command of Foch, finally creating an inter-Allied command.
 This rule simulates this conference, tied to German conquests.
 It also plays a part in obtaining victory points.
 In fact, this rule is really the heart of the game and we think that players will be pleased with the proposed system that will bring together the different parameters of this game.

-- Author: Thomas Pouchin - Nicolas Rident
+- Designer: Thomas Pouchin - Nicolas Rident

 - Product Code: NUTS - S18